Thunderbolts (comics): Baron Helmut Zemo's Thunderbolts

 The Thunderbolts' true identities as the Masters of Evil are revealed.
 Art by Mark Bagley.

 Baron Helmut Zemo puts out a call for any members of prior incarnations of the Masters of Evil to assist him in a rescue attempt of Goliath (his former bodyguard).
 Those who answer the call include Beetle, Fixer, Moonstone and Screaming Mimi.
-Surprised that so many of his former allies were still loyal to him, Zemo was inspired to resurrect the Masters of Evil once again.
-Before they could strike, the Avengers and the Fantastic Four were apparently killed by the villain Onslaught.
+Surprised that so many of his former allies were still loyal to him, Zemo is inspired to resurrect the Masters of Evil once again.
+Before they can strike, the Avengers and the Fantastic Four are apparently killed by the villain Onslaught.
+With the Avengers and the Fantastic Four assumed dead, Zemo and the Masters of Evil pose as superheroes, taking new identities.
+Zemo becomes Citizen V, Beetle becomes MACH-1, Fixer becomes Techno, Goliath becomes Atlas, and Screaming Mimi becomes Songbird.
+The villain Moonstone is secretly freed from the Vault and added to the team by Zemo, acting as Zemo's personal enforcer against any betrayal committed by the others.